 India's most important, widely cultivated, and economically significant spice crop is the chilli (Capsicum annuum L.) belongs to Solanaceae family [1].
 Chillies are essential for enhancing the flavour, colour, and pungency of food [2].
 The origin of chilli is believed to be in Mexico, with a secondary origin in Guatemala [3].
 The cultivation of chilli was first brought to India by the Portuguese in the middle of the 17th century, and since then, it has expanded quickly throughout the India[4, 5].
 India is the world's leading producer of chillies, followed by China and Pakistan.
 The main chilli-growing states in India are Andhra Pradesh, Maharashtra, Karnataka, Orissa, Tamil Nadu, Bihar, Uttar Pradesh, and Rajasthan [6].
 With an annual yield of 4363 thousand metric tonnes, chilli is grown on an area of 417.82 thousand hectares in India.
 In terms of producing chillies, Madhya Pradesh stands first, followed by Karnataka and Andhra Pradesh.

-Tamil Nadu ranks fifth in the world chilli production with 13.81 thousand hectares under cultivation and 382.93 thousand metric tonnes.
+Tamil Nadu ranks fifth in the world chilli production with 13.81 thousand hectares under cultivation and 382.93 thousand metric tonnes (Ref.).
 The cultivation of chilli is predominantly concentrated in the southern states, namely Andhra Pradesh, Karnataka, Maharashtra, and Tamil Nadu, which account for 75 percent of the total chilli cultivation area in India [7].
 The chilli crop faces significant yield loss ranging from 50 to 90 per cent due to insect pests[8].
 Around 293 insects and mite species, are directly causing damage in the field as well as during storage in chilli[9].
 The major pests affecting chilli include thrips (Scirtothrips dorsalis Hood), yellow mites (Polyphago tarsonemus latus (Banks)), aphids (Aphis gossypii Glover), tobacco caterpillar (Spodoptera litura F.), and pod borer (Helicoverpa armigera Hubner) [10].
 In India, the recent invasion of Thrips parvispinus (Karny) in chilli cultivation has forced farmers to abandon the crop.
 T. Parvispinus (Karny) is a cosmopolitan species of quarantine importance and has been reported from Thailand to Australia [11].
 The last two decades witnessed a drastic extension in the geographic distribution of T. parvispinus and besides India, it is now known to occur in France, Greece, Hawaii, Mauritius, Reunion, Spain, Tanzania, and Netherlands [12, 13].
-In India, T. Parvispinuswas first reported on Carica papaya L. (Caricaceae) in Bengaluru [12] and later Brugmansia sp.
+In India, T. parvispinus was first reported on Carica papaya L. (Caricaceae) in Bengaluru [12] and later Brugmansia sp.
 (Solanaceae) and Dahlia rosea Cav.
 (Asteraceae) [14, 15].
 It is also a polyphagous pest, infesting beans, eggplant, papaya, pepper, potato, shallot, and strawberry [13].
 The adult thrips has been observed to gather in significant numbers on flowers, leading to extensive flower drop and causing substantial loss.
 A study in Indonesia found that T. parvispinus infestations reduced chilli yields by up to 23 per cent[16].
 In India, T. parvispinus has caused widespread damage to chilli crops in recent years, with loss of up to 95 per cent with an average count of 18.20 thrips per flower [17].
 Keeping this in view the present investigation was carried out to evaluate the different biorationals against chilli flower thrips T. parvispinus under semi field condition.